Sontaga25/CMPG-323-Project-2---34228128/README.md

 # Project2_API

+NOTE NOTE NOTE: please mark the api in the apim-Project2point2 thats the updated version i didnt want to delete the api in apim-project2point1 incase something went with the redeployment of the final api.

 The below are the the steps on on how to access my api from azure login creditendial;s :
 34228128@student365.msfed.nwu.ac.za